 The course is part of these learning paths

-If you have any feedback relating to this course, feel free to contact us at firstname.lastname@example.org.
+If you have any feedback relating to this course, please contact email@example.com.

-To get those most out of this course, you should have a basic understanding of agile and Jira.
+To get the most out of this course, you should have a basic understanding of Agile and Jira.

 Essence of Agile, embracing change.
 How do we embrace change in Agile?
 So if we were talking about scrum, for example, how do we embrace change in a scrum environment?
 Things may change as you go into the scrum the things may happen.
 The build may not work the way you want it.
 You have to change, just kinda be flexible, go with it.
 Yeah, that's right.
 Yeah, and that's fine.
 That's fine.
 That's fine.
 It's the question.
 How do I embrace change?
 But if you think about the way, a scrum process works.
 Let's look at a scrum process.